emmett-framework/emmett/docs/dal/connecting.md

 app.config.db.database = 'database'
 ```

-This become useful when you're using yaml config files and/or environment dependencies, as you can write down your *db.yml* file in a *config* folder:
+This becomes useful when you're using yaml config files and/or environment dependencies, as you can write down your *db.yml* file in a *config* folder:

 ```yaml
 adapter: postgres